Doug Green, President

 Tom Horning joined the board of NCLC after returning to Seaside in 1997 and has been actively involved with the land trust ever since.
 He earned bachelor’s and master’s degrees in geology at Oregon State University and currently runs his own geological consulting service, Horning Geosciences.
-Tom also serves on the board of directors of the Sunset Empire Parks and Recreation District and as chair of the Seaside Planning Commission.
+Tom also serves on the board of directors of the Sunset Empire Parks and Recreation District and the Seaside Planning Commission.
 He and his wife, Kirsten, live in the house at the mouth of Neawanna Creek where Tom was raised.

 Randall spent his childhood vacations backpacking in the Cascades and Rockies and tidepooling at Cannon Beach.
 After he met and married Jeanne Braun of Seaside, Jeanne introduced him to Doug Ray and Neal Maine, and the rest is history.
 Randall commutes—sometimes in his hand-built plane—to Hillsboro, where he works as a software engineer.
 He chairs the Seaside Airport Advisory Committee and serves on the Aircraft Owners and Pilots Association Airport Board of Advisors.
 Jeanne and Randall live in Surf Pines and enjoy hiking and exploring the lakes and rivers of the North Coast in their homemade kayaks.